ComicAddict/gs3d_blender/README.md

  Use Blender 3.5 to get a consistent visualization on the weavings.

  TODO:
- 1 - Create another script such that it creates the cases for Grunbaum and Shepherd on 2D plain and twills 2 - Different color combinations on the same weave group can generate different patterns, try different color scheme 3 - This will result in eschers cloth patterns eventually 4 - On the manufacturing side we can use different materials for different weaves to get cumulative effect on the whole material property
+ - [x] Create another script such that it creates the cases for Grunbaum and Shepherd on 2D plain and twills
+ - [ ] Different color combinations on the same weave group can generate different patterns, try different color scheme
+ - [ ] This will result in eschers cloth patterns eventually
+ - [ ] On the manufacturing side we can use different materials for different weaves to get cumulative effect on the whole material property